swcarpentry/DEPRECATED-boot-camps/2b-PythonDataStructures/Readme.md

 one line.
 You may need to use the help and dir functions to figure out parts you don't know:

-1. Create a string and initialize it to "Tommy Katy Stefano Antun Graziano""
+1. Create a string and initialize it to "Joshua Katy Milad Anthony"

-\2.
-Split the string into a list whose elements are the names Tommy, Katy, Stefano, Antun, Graziano.
-3. Sort and print the list 4.
-Without deleting anyone, add your own name to the list **so that it comes first.**
+2. Split the string into a list whose elements are the names Joshua, Katy, Milad, and Anthony.

+3. Sort and print the list

+4. Without deleting anyone, add your own name to the list **so that it comes first.**

 ### Example: Manipulating Compound Data